-In order to create a safe learning environment for all children, we follow these classroom rules and expectations:
+In order to create a safe learning environment for all children, we follow the following classroom rules and expectations.
+We spend time discussing what each of these expectations mean and look like in the classroom.

 Classroom Behavior Expectations